Politics & International Relations BA (Hons)*

 Year Two

-EU Foreign Policy: explores the origins and developments of EU Foreign Policy and assesses its strengths and challenges including security, trade, environmental, normative, and integration dimensions, among others.
+Explore the origins and development of EU foreign policy, assessing strengths and challenges across security, trade, environmental, normative, and integration dimensions.

 Year Three